Federal drug policy of the United States: Alcohol

-Alcohol is a depressant drug that gives individuals quick moments of high energy which inevitably results in the body’s vital functions slowing down.
+Alcohol is a depressant drug that gives individuals quick moments of high energy which inevitably results in the body's vital functions slowing down.
 Alcohol is currently legal to purchase and consume in the United States.
 Federal law defines an alcoholic beverage as any beverage that contains 0.05% or more of alcohol, and federal law prohibits driving with a blood alcohol content of 0.08% or higher.
 Manufacture and sale of alcohol was illegal in the United States during the Prohibition between 1920 and 1933.
 Following the ratification of the Twenty-first Amendment in 1933, federal prohibition was repealed and state governments were permitted to regulate alcohol independently.
 The National Minimum Drinking Age Act requires all states to enforce a legal drinking age of 21 in order to receive full highway funding.
 Alcohol laws are enforced by the Bureau of Alcohol, Tobacco, Firearms and Explosives and the Alcohol and Tobacco Tax and Trade Bureau.

 Cannabis

-Cannabis, which is more widely referred to as marijuana, is a hallucinogen drug that also acts as a depressant.
-This drug is highly addictive and has some medical use in the United States.
+Cannabis, which is more widely referred to as marijuana, is a psychoactive drug that also acts as a depressant, and has some medical use in the United States.
 The Marihuana Tax Act of 1937 was the first federal law to regulate cannabis, effectively criminalizing it in most cases.
 The act was ruled unconstitutional by the Supreme Court in Leary v.
 United States in 1969.
 In 1970, cannabis was classified as a Schedule I drug.
+Although many states have decriminalized and legalized cannabis, possession, sale, and use of cannabis remains a federal crime.